-All pupils will receive high quality teaching in the classroom, which aims to both stretch and support pupils of all abilities.
+All pupil’s receive high quality teaching in the classroom, which aims to both stretch and support pupils of all abilities.
 In some sessions, teaching assistants are available for general support.

-For those children needing more help, a variety of small group, paired and individual learning opportunities are provided, with interventions tailored to a wide range of needs.
-These are run by teachers or teaching assistants.
+For those children needing more help, a variety of small group, paired and individual learning opportunities are provided tailored to a wide range of needs.
+These may be run by teachers or teaching assistants.
 The amount of time spent on a particular intervention is entirely determined by individual need.
 Parents will be informed if their children are receiving additional support or have been included in an intervention group.

 At St Andrew’s we are a Christian school in which positive values and attitudes are promoted and each child is celebrated as unique.
 The following values are central to how we work and learn together: Thankfulness, Justice, Koinonia, Courage, Forgiveness, Honesty, Compassion, Respect, Ubuntu, Peacefulness, Friendship and Perseverance.
 Class teachers regularly reflect on the wider wellbeing of the individuals in their class and this is discussed termly in pupil progress meetings.